Another Cog In The Wheel: The Issue With Nutrition MLMs and Their Coaches

 I’ve heard a lot of variations on what this ex-coach told me: “I was actually really disappointed when I had a friend message me on Facebook and I saw she had started working for a ketones company and I knew that was the only reason she was trying to talk to me.
 I was really hoping she was actually just going to try and get in touch again.”

-It’s pretty shitty to pretend to be interested in somebody when it’s just about a sales pitch.
+It’s pretty rude to pretend to be interested in somebody when it’s just about a sales pitch.
+Like, not something a decent human being does, really.

 Even if you do buy something, if you’re not into it at some point, these people will suddenly be out of your life, even after being so buddy-buddy.